killvxk/qengine/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This is free software and i am not trying to charge you for it, but if any of you Decide to offer anything of Value -
+This is free software, and i am not charging anything for it - if you do choose to donate here is where you may:

 Cashapp: $0xHADES